 In general, there are gender differences in how the Internet is used.
 Men are more likely to use the Internet to find news, play games, seek information, and connect to audio broadcasts.
 Men tend to have more sophisticated web skills, as they are more comfortable and proficient in developing their own websites and changing preferences [81].
 In one study, Weiser found gender differences in Internet patterns and applications [81].
 Men tend to use the Internet for entertainment and leisure such as pornography, games, and pursuing sexual relationships, while women are more likely to use the Internet for interpersonal communications and education [81].
-Women's tendency to use the Internet for education and information seeking seems to also apply crossculturally.
+A study that examined gender differences in users of online technology communities showed that men were more likely to provide information or help, while women preferred to attempt to make friends [251].
+Women's tendency to use the Internet for education and information seeking seems to also apply cross-culturally.
 In a study of 386 adults in Turkey, women were more likely than men to rate ease of access to online health information as an important factor.
 Men are also more likely to use the search engines (88%) compared with women (79%), and they use search engines more frequently (40%) than women (27%) [89].
 On the other hand, women appear to use Internet-mediated communications (e.g., social network sites, texting, video chats) slightly more often than men [152].